-Direct Clients and Platform Clients
+Direct Clients

 Tidal offers its investment management services on a fee only basis and does not have a standardfee schedule.
 All fee arrangements are negotiated on an individual basis with each direct client or with each wealth management and/or wrap fee platform, which then applies to all clients obtained through that platform.
 Direct high net worth individual clients and direct institutional clients will typically be charged an advisory fee in the range of 0.25% to 1.50% of assets under management on an annual basis.
-Wrap fee platform clients will also typically pay advisory fees in the range of 0.25% to 1.00% of assets under management on an annual basis, which is separate from any advisory fees that the client may pay to an investment adviser, unaffiliated with Tidal, that recommends and/or recommended that the client allocate some or all of their assets into a Tidal portfolio option and separate from any advisory fees paid to a wealth management platform, if applicable.

 With respect to direct clients, advisory fees are paid in advance and typically deducted within fifteen business days of the beginning of each calendar quarter directly from the client's custodial account, based on the custodial market value as of the last day of the prior calendar quarter.
 Direct clients, however, may elect to be billed separately for Tidal's advisory fees in lieu of having them deducted from their custodial accounts.
 With respect to wealth management and/or wrap fee platform clients, fees associated with the platform, including Tidal's advisory fee, are calculated by the platform and are generally directly deducted from the client's custodial account.
-Wealth management and/or wrap fee platform clients should refer to the disclosure documents from and/or contracts with their platform for information on the frequency of fee billing, whether fees are charged in advance or arrears, and the method of calculation.
-The amount of advisory fees remitted by a wealth management and/or wrap fee platform to Tidal is based on the aggregate amount of the platform's assets under Tidal's investment management.